AGCB/dionysus/README.md

 # dionysus
  - a small code sample using React/Redux

 ## Branch
 action-dispatching

 ## Status
 Feature Incomplete.
-- actions are not being fired
-- none of the buttons are functional.
-- no tests written
 - Redux store has data.
-Unlike before branching off master though, `List` now is connected to the redux store, not just receiving the store's data as a prop.
+- `List` is connected to the redux store.
+- `Filter` actions are firing.
+  - state is getting modified but incorrectly.
+    - see the comment for `MainReducer`.
+- `Sort` has no onclick behavior

 ---